 The sightseeing taxi will bring you to Mt.
 Moriyoshi Ani Ski Resort.
 As your return trip back to Aniai Station needs to be booked at least an hour in advance, you may want to make the booking with your taxi driver before leaving.
 Alternatively, the staff at the ski resort should be more than happy to help you with the booking as well.

 From here, you can take the gondola lift to the top of the mountain (ゴンドラ山頂駅舎) to meet the “snow monsters”!

 Before you board the gondola lift, you can meet the mascot dog – Hokuto!
 How can you not meet an Akita Inu when you visit Akita Prefecture?
 The Akitas look quite similar to Shibas, except a lot bigger.

 He is the main reason why we would choose to visit the “snow monsters” in Mt.
 Moriyoshi over the ones on Mt.
 Zao or Hakkoda mountain ranges (Oh… and also because it is less crowded (≧▽≦)).

 For more information about the gondola lift and the area in general, please refer to Mt.
 Moriyoshi Ani Ski Resort’s website HERE.

 When you arrive at the top of the mountain, first rent the ski pole, snowshoes, and boots for free.
 You will need them to get to the “snow monsters” safely.

-Important: the 3 items that can be rent out for free are only for you to access the snow monsters field.
+Important: The 3 items that can be rented out for free are only for you to access the snow monsters field.

-If you are lucky enough, there might be staff explaining the special weather phenomenon that produces the “snow monsters” in the gondola lift station (though not in English).
+If you are lucky enough, staff might be explaining the special weather phenomenon that produces the “snow monsters” in the gondola lift station (though not in English).
 There are English pamphlets available to give you detailed explanations of what the “snow monsters” are.